MODatUniSA/mod-fast-style-transfer/README.md

 * ~~Get the Docker image running locally~~.
 * ~~Generate some sample images~~.
 * Train the network with our own source style.
-* Setup a simple server to handle processing the image and sending it back.
+* ~~Setup a simple server to handle processing the image and sending it back.~~

-Time so far: ~2 hours.
+Time so far: ~12 hours.

 ## License